FlowFuse/docker-compose/README.md

 ### Building Containers

-To build thes required containers simply run `./build-containers.sh`.
+To build the required containers simply run `./build-containers.sh`.

 This will build and tag `flowfuse/forge-docker` and `flowfuse/node-red` and `flowfuse/file-server`.